kprasadvnsi/tang-doc/content/using-tang/using-gpio/_index.en.md

 ![O](/using-tang/using-gpio/images/c.png "O")

-Copy the following code into text editor and save it, as shown in following image.
+Copy the following code into a text editor and save it, as shown in the following image.

 ```toml
 module gpio_main